Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Simulation Results

-In Fig. \ref{fixk}, we further depict the BER of the compared one-bit precoders versus the number of users, where the number of transmit antennas at the BS is fixed to be $N_t=128$, the SNR is fixed to be $20$, and $8$-PSK modulation is adopted.
-Among all the presented precoders, the proposed NL1P approach achieves the best BER performance, followed by the proposed ANL1P approach, where only a slight performance loss is observed.
-Both of them exhibit significantly better performance than the other precoding schemes in the sense that with the same BER requirement, the two proposed precoders can serve much more users.
-For example, if we require the BER to be less than $10^{-3}$, then the NL1P precoder and the ANL1P precoder can serve nearly 40 and 38 users, respectively, while the state-of-the-art OPSU precoder can serve only 32 users, which demonstrates the superiority of our algorithms.
+In Fig. \ref{fixk}, we further depict the BER of the compared one-bit precoders versus the number of users, where the number of transmit antennas at the BS is fixed as $N_t=128$, the SNR is fixed as $20$, and $8$-PSK modulation is adopted.
+Among all the presented precoders, the proposed NL1P approach achieves the best BER performance, {followed by the GEMM algorithm and then the proposed ANL1P approach, with only slight performance losses observed}. {All of these three precoders} exhibit significantly better performance than the other precoding schemes in the sense that with the same BER requirement, they can serve much more users.
+For example, if we require the BER to be less than $10^{-3}$, these three precoders can serve about $40$ users, while the state-of-the-art OPSU precoder can serve only $32$ users.

+{In Fig. \ref{CSIerror}, we investigate the impact of the CSI error on the proposed approaches.
+The channel accessible at the BS is modeled as where $\H$ is the true channel matrix, $\mathbf{Z}\sim\mathcal{CN}\left(\mathbf{0},\mathbf{I}\right)$ is independent of $\H$, and $\epsilon$ is the estimation error.
+For a concise presentation, we only include the MMSE-based algorithm with the best BER performance, i.e., the IDE2 algorithm, in the figure.
+The P-BB approach is not included due to its prohibitively high complexity.
+As can be observed, the proposed approaches still exhibit similar BER performance to GEMM and superior performance to the others in this more practical case with CSI errors. }